What Are the Different Credit Score Ranges?

 Poor Credit: 300 to 579

 You may have trouble qualifying for a loan or credit card with a poor credit score.
-And, if you do qualify, the account could have higher fees and interest rates compared to borrowers with better credit.
+And, if you do qualify, the account could have higher fees and interest rates compared to accounts of borrowers with better credit.

 Fair Credit: 580 to 669